Understanding Rheumatic Fever -- Symptoms

 - You are experiencing the symptoms listed in the symptoms section, particularly if you remember having recently had a sore throat.
 You may have rheumatic fever and should receive medical attention.

-- You have a sore throat without other cold symptoms accompanied by a fever higher than 101 degrees Fahrenheit and swollen glands in your neck.
+- You have a sore throat without other cold symptoms accompanied by a fever higher than 101 F and swollen glands in your neck.
 You may have strep throat and should receive medical attention.

 - You experience sudden and unexplained joint pain after recovering from strep throat.